 The lease with CIE on the RNLI Boathouse is in final negotiation.
 Tendering for upgrade works to the structure to commence in Q2 2022.
 Planning consent for change of use to café retail use expected in Q3 2022.

 A rejuvenated Quay Street and surrounding area, down to the former nightclub building (O’Shea’s), will be transformed into a multi-purpose, family friendly space.
 A bustling destination where people can meet, linger and enjoy the authentic experience of a small fishing harbour, nestled beside its sandy beach, stretching down to its beautifully restored lighthouse.

 Update: Paul Keogh Architects, the appointed Integrated Design Team (IDT) for the re-imagined Quay Street & Harbour Area, continue to progress work, including engagement with a wide range of internal and external stakeholders.
-In advance of full planning permission being sought by Q4 2022, design plans for this area will be published in full and members of the public will be able to make observations and submissions during the summer period.
+Public Consultation on the Part XI planning permission has commenced on 7th July 2022 and closes on the 19th August 2022 in advance of full planning permission being sought by Q4 2022, design plans for this area are currently on display and members of the public are invited to make observations and submissions during this period.